mvcds/my-money/readme.md

 1. The adapter layer was overly complicated, then it was simplified
 1. It's possible to see that the data is stored correctly on localStorage` (dev tool's application tab)
 1. Some corrections/simplifications were necessary.
 This is now the base code for future development.
+1. Reading information was necessary.
+This capability was expected and it was expected to touch all layers BUT domain.
+Everything happened as planned =D

 ## OBS